 What are some choices you make every day?

-Give each family member a piece of paper and have them write a thought/lie on it that they’ve heard or something that comes into their minds about sin.
+Give each family member a piece of paper.
+Instruct them to write down a thought/lie that they’ve heard or something that comes into their minds about sin.
 (It’s okay to sin; Sin is not that bad.
 Stealing a pack of gum is a little thing.
 Telling a little white lie is okay.
-Everybody disobeys their parents sometimes.)
+Everybody disobeys sometimes.)